tomgransden/UnitTestingExercises/README.md

 ## Setup

+- Checkout the repo and switch to the `exercise-1-creating-simple-tests` branch
-Run `npm i` to install all the dependencies
+- Run `npm i` to install all the dependencies
-Run `npm run dev` to see the project
+- Run `npm run dev` to see the project

 ## Exercise description